 Lakeview is located four miles north of the Chicago Loop and borders Uptown to the north, Lincoln Square to the northwest, North Center to the west, and Lincoln Park to the south.
-Lake Michigan borders Lakeview to the east, offering many properties views of the lake and cool summer breezes.
+Lake Michigan is directly east, offering views of the lake and cool summer breezes.
 Lakeview occupies 3.2 square miles and is the second largest populated community of Chicago.

 In the early 19th century, Lakeview was settled by Swedish and German immigrant farmers and Swiss-born pioneer Conrad Sulzer, after whom the Sulzer Regional Library was named.
 Lakeview became a getaway destination from the city after the Lake View House, a resort and hotel for Chicago’s elite, was built in 1854.
 The resort atmosphere attracted local investors and homebuyers to settle in the area.
 In 1857, Lakeview was recognized as its own township until it was annexed to the city in 1889.